jmagman/flutter-wiki/Deferred-Components.md

 ***

-# Fully deferring Flutter in add2app
+# Fully deferring Flutter in add-to-app

 When using add-to-app, it's possible to convert the entire Flutter module into an Android dynamic feature module to install at runtime.